pearcej/complex/_sources/AgentBasedModels/Sugarscape.rst

 After all agents have executed these steps, the cells grow back some sugar, typically 1 unit, but the total sugar in each cell is bounded by its capacity.

-:ref:`Figure 10.3 <rep_sugar>` (middle) shows the state of the model after two steps.
+:ref:`Figure 11.3 <ABM_FIG_3>` (middle) shows the state of the model after two steps.
 Most agents are moving toward the areas with the most sugar.
 Agents with high vision move the fastest; agents with low vision tend to get stuck on the plateaus, wandering randomly until they get close enough to see the next level.

 Agents born in the areas with the least sugar are likely to starve unless they have a high initial endowment and high vision.